-Tremont is one of Cleveland's most popular neighborhoods.
-Located just south of downtown, this residential area is also known for its art galleries, historic churches, architecture, and restaurants that offer everything from fine dining to sandwich shops.
+Tremont is one of Cleveland, Ohio's most popular neighborhoods.
+Located just south of downtown, this residential area is also known for its art galleries, historic churches, architecture, and chef-driven restaurants that offer everything from fine dining to taco shops.
 Dive into this foodie destination by reserving a table at some of its top eateries.

 Fahrenheit, chef Rocco Whalen's Tremont eatery, serves innovative cuisine in an elegant dining room.
-The menu features meals such as coffee and mustard-crusted pork tenderloin; oven-roasted pizza with wild mushrooms, goat cheese, and carmelized onions; and pan-seared walleye with a tarragon bearnaise sauce.
-Snag a table on the outdoors patio during warmer summer months.
+The menu features meals such as coffee and mustard-crusted pork tenderloin; oven-roasted pizza with wild mushrooms, goat cheese, and caramelized onions; and pan-seared walleye with a tarragon bearnaise sauce.
+Snag a table on the outdoor patio during warmer summer months.

 Parallax combines sleek modern decor with exceptional food and friendly, knowledgeable service.
 Veteran chef Zack Bruell's menu fuses Asian cuisine with international bistro favorites.
 There's a sushi bar along with a smattering of grilled and braised meats.
 The menu changes often to take advantage of local produce and other seasonal ingredients.

 For a fancy night out on the town, head to Dante.
 This upscale, white-tablecloth restaurant is housed inside a historic bank and has a splurge-worthy, seven-course tasting menu (think: handmade linguini with pork belly, grilled branzino, and Hawaiian tuna tartare with a poached egg).